It's Rush Limbaugh here on the cutting edge of societal evolution.

 You're telling everybody another going nuts.

-People want to hear, trust me.
+People want to hear it.

 It's hysterical.